 Heavy vehicles on the South Eastern Freeway

-New penalties will apply to drivers of all heavy vehicles and buses who use the South Eastern Freeway down-track into Adelaide from 1 May 2019.
+New penalties apply to drivers of all heavy vehicles and buses who use the South Eastern Freeway down-track into Adelaide.

 - A motor vehicle with a GVM of more than 4.5 tonnes is classified as a truck regardless of the body type of the vehicle (excluding tractors, trams and buses)